coli-saar/am-transition-parser/README.md

     ```
     python topdown_parser/parse_testset.py <your model> --batch_size <batch size> --beams <list of beam sizes> [--cuda-device <device>]
     ```
     (also see paragraph [Parsing](https://github.com/coli-saar/am-transition-parser#parsing) above).
-This will test `<your model>` on the *current_test* set and compute *ExactMatch* and *EditDistance*. __Notes:__ The performance on the real test set should be close to 100; the performance on the generalization set will be lower. --- Curiously, parsing on GPU is not a problem for Saarland servers.
+This will test `<your model>` on the *current_test* set and compute *ExactMatch* (the exact match accuracy on the logical forms) and *EditDistance*. __Notes:__ The performance on the real test set (in distribution) should be close to 100; the performance on the generalization set will be lower. --- Curiously, parsing on GPU is not a problem for Saarland servers.

+    6. __Misc:__
+        - On COGS, we don't have PoS tag, Lemma, Named entity information available (columns empty in amconll, no embeddings for these, no extra files as input).
+        - Some of the training samples are 1-word sentences.
+To deal with these primitives, we commented out lines 184-236 in `topdown_parser/dataset_readers/amconll.py`. __Be aware of this if you want to train this branch of the parser on other formalisms / want to merge this branch in the future.__